smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_07.md

     ![This is a screenshot of the Azure Portal for AKS showing the value of a secret.](media/2021-03-25-17-08-54.png "View cosmosdb secret")

 20. Create a new deployment manifest, `api.deployment.yml` and add the YAML content below to the file.
-Modify the `LOGINSERVER` placeholder for ACR.
-    * LOGINSERVER: **fabmedical<inject key="DeploymentID" enableCopy="false" />**
+Update the `[LOGINSERVER]` placeholder with **fabmedical<inject key="DeploymentID" enableCopy="false" />** to match the name of your ACR Login Server.

     ```bash
     cd ~/Fabmedical